-Data security should be a top priority for insurance agencies.
+Data security should be a top priority for any agency.
 These firms handle high-value personally identifiable information (PII), such as birthdates, social security numbers, and even health records.
 Should a hacker steal the data, they might use it to commit identity fraud.
 Therefore, as a provider, you want to secure your data in compliance with the law, and to maintain customer trust.

 According to HIPAA Journal, hackers stole or accessed at least 135,060,443 healthcare records (including health plan data) between 2015 and 2018.
-Your insurance agency can avoid such security breaches by taking the following five steps:
+Your organization can avoid such security breaches by taking the following five steps:

 1. Know Where Your Data Is

 You need to determine where your data is before you can protect it.
 Are you sharing your customer data with third-party providers, such as cloud services?
 Which datasets are you handling and storing on-premise?
 Next, classify your data based on how sensitive and vulnerable it may be.
 For example, credit card information and SSNs are high-value targets for hackers, so be sure to track and classify such data accordingly.